MahaLakshmiGutti/agentic-ai-research-task-execution-system/README.md

 **Frontend:** React 18, TypeScript, Vite, Tailwind CSS, `lucide-react` (icons), `react-markdown` + `remark-gfm` (report rendering).

-The UI is a multi-page dashboard (client-side page state, no router dependency) with a collapsible sidebar and top navbar, built on a shared design-token system (`frontend/src/index.css` + `tailwind.config.js`) that supports light and dark mode (auto-detects system preference, persists the choice in `localStorage`):

-- **Dashboard** — summary stats and recent research runs.
-- **New Research** — the objective input, with clickable example prompts.
-- **Research History** — every past run, grouped by date.
-- **Agent Activity** — the live/completed workflow for a run: a visual pipeline (`AgentWorkflow`) showing each agent's status and the reject → revise → approve reflection loop when it occurs, a chronological event timeline (`AgentTimeline`), and a per-agent detail view.
-- **Reports** — the approved final report, rendered as a readable document with copy/download actions.

 **Persistence:** SQLite (file-based, zero-infra).
 Note Render's filesystem is ephemeral across redeploys — see [Deployment](#deployment).